 In Orthodox thought God did not threaten Adam and Eve with punishment nor was He angered or offended by their sin; He was moved to compassion.
 The expulsion from the Garden and from the Tree of Life was an act of love and not vengeance so that humanity would not ‘become immortal in sin.1

-Despite the existence of this ancient doctrine which frees people of their “innate” guilt, many are still bombarded and haunted by images of an angry vengeful God which creates in one’s mind a sense of basic insecurity and guilt.1 There is a fear deep down in our collective unconscious that God is still angry and must be appeased, like an angry parent.1 The doctrine of original sin serves to keep the guilt we feel, from having done something wrong and for which we must be punished, alive and well.
-However, imagine if those who now subscribe to a tradition preaching original sin could hear the message of ancestral sin, a message coming from within their own religions origins that states that there is no inheritance of guilt and that there is no need to prove one’s worth or repent for any original state of sin.
-Perhaps then it would be possible for many to open and step out of the cage they condemn themselves to and feel the warm rays of love that have always been shining but for which they have presumed themselves unworthy of.
+Despite the existence of this ancient doctrine which frees people of their “innate” guilt, original sin won out and so we are still bombarded and haunted by images from the old testament of an angry vengeful God.
+This creates in one’s mind a sense of basic insecurity and guilt.1 There is a fear deep down in our collective unconscious that God is still angry and must be appeased, like an angry parent.1 The doctrine of original sin serves to alive the guilt we feel from having done something wrong, i.e.–being born in sin–and for which we must be punished and atone.
+However, imagine if those who now subscribe to a tradition preaching original sin could hear the message of ancestral sin, a message with religions origins that states that there is no inheritance of guilt and that there is no need to prove one’s worth or repent for any original state of sin.
+Perhaps then it would be possible for so many to begin to open and step out of the cage they condemn themselves to.
+How does one do this?

 Thank you for reading.